Gamhub-io/MobileApp/README.md

 up-to-date on everything game-related, for free, with no ads or any other type of annoyance.

-The app as been built using [Xamarin Forms](https://github.com/xamarin/Xamarin.Forms).
+The app has been built using [Xamarin Forms](https://github.com/xamarin/Xamarin.Forms).

 ## Contributions
 As the app is open-source, the app evolve using